Verbal

 FEAR LIVES IN THE MIND, NOT IN THE VOLUME

-That belief is what locks their attention, quickens their breath, tightens their body without command.
-When you let a phrase hang in the air—low, quiet, unfinished—they will fill in the rest.
+When You let a phrase hang in the air—low, quiet, unfinished—he will fill in the rest.

 Examples:

-• “That was a mistake.”
+“That was a mistake.”

-• “I’ll remember that.”
+“I’ll remember that.”

-• “You don’t want what comes next.”
+“You don’t want what comes next.”

-Each implies consequence, but none define it.
-Their imagination will always paint it more vividly than you could.
-And that’s exactly what you want.
-What’s unspoken lingers longer—because it’s built from what they fear most.
+Each implies consequence, but none define it. his imagination will always paint it more vividly than You could.
+And that’s exactly what You want.

 SILENCE IS PART OF THE THREAT

+After a veiled warning, speak nothing.
 Let the silence become pressure.
-Let them breathe faster while you hold still.
+Let him breathe faster while You hold still.

 Silence is not passive here.
 It’s active containment.
-It is the space where their mind becomes your tool.
-Silence is not absence.
-It is authority held in reserve.
+It is the space where his mind becomes Your tool.

 DELAY SHARPENS THE EDGE